Tangier Island is in the middle of the Chesapeake Bay, with access by ferry from Crisfield, Maryland and (in the summer) Reedville and Onancock

 Source: Library of Congress, A map of the most inhabited part of Virginia containing the whole province of Maryland with part of Pensilvania, New Jersey and North Carolina (by Joshua Fry and Peter Jefferson, 1755)

-The water table is just below the surface (graves are typically raised above ground level), and groundwater near the surface is saline.
+The water table is just below the surface, and groundwater near the surface is saline.
 Until the 1940's, most houses relied upon rainwater trapped in cisterns for drinking water.
-In 1983 the private wells, including one dug in 1925 for a fish-packing plant, were consolidated in a community water system.
+In 1983 the private wells, including one dug in 1925 for a fish-packing plant, were consolidated into a community water system.

 Fresh water recharge from the spine of the Eastern Shore does not reach the sediments underneath Tangier Island.
-The community water system relies upon wells drilled 800-1,000 feet deep, extracting groundwater from the Potomac Aquifer.
-Unlike the Eastern Shore, which relies upon the Columbia and Yorktown-Eastover aquifers closer to the surface, the island's water source is not threatened by septic systems or nearby surface contamination.
-The Potomac Aquifer groundwater has flowed from perhaps as far away as I-95, underneath the Coastal Plain and then under the western side of the Chesapeake Bay, to end up deep below Tangier.2
+The community water system relies upon wells drilled 800-1,000 feet deep, extracting groundwater from the deep Potomac Aquifer.

 rainfall on the Eastern Shore recharges the groundwater at the top of the Yorktown-Eastover and the Columbia aquifers, but Tangier draws its groundwater from deep wells (800-1,000 feet deep) that tap the Potomac Formation